thisisyjin/thisisyjin/README.md

 ### 🌟 I'll BE ...

-- Prioritizing user's convenience
-- Innovating in style
-- Enjoying learning new things
-- Caring more about performance optimization
+- `Prioritizing user's convenience` / `Innovating in style` / `Enjoying learning new things` / `Caring more about performance optimization`

 <br>